Consider these 10 exciting, emerging opportunities in computer science and IT.

 Common job requirements: Bachelor of Computer Science or Master of Business Administration in Information Systems, information security certification like the Certified Information Systems Security Professional (CISSP) or Certified Cloud Security Professional (CCSP)

-Learn the latest cybersecurity tools and techniques through the IBM Cybersecurity Analyst or Google Cloud Security Professional Certificates.
-Whether you’re just starting out in the field or looking to advance your career, develop job-ready skills and earn a credential from an industry leader.
+Learn the latest cybersecurity tools and techniques and build the skills you need for an entry-level job with the IBM Cybersecurity Analyst Professional Certificate on Coursera.
+Whether you’re just starting out in the field or looking to advance your career, you can earn a credential from an industry leader in less than eight months.

 While video game design isn’t a new industry, it’s one that will likely continue to evolve.
 As games get more advanced, gaming companies will need more people skilled in designing and programming virtual reality, graphics, game physics, networks, and user interfaces.